 d.
 At the end of each academic term, parents should participate in a term-end discussion about their ward.
 The dates for these discussions will be confirmed and intimated over email.

 e.
-Parents of wards in Grade IX and X will be called to meet the Head of School to discuss behaviour, and academic progress during the year.
-The dates for these interactions will be conveyed over email.
+Parents of wards in Grade IX and X will be called to meet the Head of School to discuss behaviour and academic progress during the year.
+The dates for these interactions will be conveyed over email

-Across the academic calendar, parents are welcome to schedule appointments and spend time with the teacher, staff or member of the school leadership they wish to meet.
-We believe that such an arrangement is far more effective for the parent to discuss the progress of the child, to share feedback or address their concerns.
+Across the academic calendar, parents are welcome to schedule appointments and spend time with the teacher, staff, or member of the school leadership they wish to meet.
+We believe that such an arrangement is far more effective for the parent to discuss the progress of the child, to share feedback, or address their concerns.
 Please call our school office and they will be happy to schedule these sessions.
 You can contact us here.

 2) Reach out to us: The School Leadership is available to understand and discuss your concerns.
-Kindly reach out to us on email at the school email address or in person for any issues.
+Kindly reach out to us by email at the school email address or in person for any issues.